genhayes/vbayes_lglm_cvr_pipeline/README.md

 # vbayes_lglm_cvr_pipeline
-This repository includes all the scripts required to recreate the Variational Bayesian and lagged-General Linear Model CVR, hemodynamic delay, and statistics results presented in (Hayes et al, 2023) using Quantiphyse and accompanying software.
-The pipeline has been made as accessible as possible for you to adapt it to run you own Variational Bayesian and/or lagged-General Linear Model CVR analysis on your own data.
+This repository includes all the scripts required to recreate the Variational Bayesian and lagged-General Linear Model CVR, hemodynamic delay, and statistics results using Quantiphyse and accompanying software.
+The pipeline has been made as accessible as possible for you to adapt it to run you own Variational Bayesian and/or lagged-General Linear Model CVR analysis on your own data or using S. Moia's publically available breath-hold data.

 ### To clone vbayes_lglm_cvr_pipeline:
 ```